Russia's Korea power play is meant to unnerve

 "I think China is confident that its economic development, its military development, takes place at a faster pace than Russia, so in the long run Russia is in no position to seriously challenge Chinese core interests," said Tong Zhao, a fellow at the Carnegie-Tsinghua Center for Global Policy in Beijing.
 "There are certain elements of competition between the two countries, but their shared concerns about the US very much outweigh that right now."

-Both Moscow and Beijing "share the basic perception of who is the real trouble maker and who is the biggest common threat in the Korean peninsula," Tong told CNN.
+Both Moscow and Beijing "share the basic perception of who is the real trouble maker and who is the biggest common threat in the Korean Peninsula," Tong told CNN.

 That trouble maker, he said, is the United States, and more specifically, the occupant in the White House.